This homemade vegan balls recipe is slightly different to a normal recipe because these are made from leftovers.

 This recipe is brought to you to give inspiration for what to cook and ideas about how to go about making something but it is supposed to be altered to suit what you have handy, and the cooking times given are rough guides.

-It will always depend on the quantities, produce, utensils and oven you’re using, so cook by keeping an eye on the food, not by times set down in the recipe.
+It will always depend on the quantities, produce, pans and oven you’re using, so cook by keeping an eye on the food, not by times set down in the recipe.

 If you enjoy this recipe, please give it a thumbs up by liking, commenting or sharing!